mmart570/chalana/README.md

 ## Background

+The name is inspired by the Spanish word  *chalán* (helper), with the suffix -a added in honor of my sister.
 Built in one month, 30 minutes a day, while working full-time at a family business.
 Designed to replace a paper-based workflow with a real product my dad can use daily.

 ---